williamdee1/FPL-Elo-Insights/README.md

 # FPL-Elo-Insights: A Comprehensive Dataset for Premier League Analysis

-This repository houses a meticulously curated dataset that combines Fantasy Premier League (FPL) data, manually collected match statistics, and historical Elo ratings to provide a powerful resource for in-depth football analysis, particularly for the English Premier League.
+This repository houses a meticulously curated dataset that combines Fantasy Premier League (FPL) data, manually collected match statistics, and historical Elo ratings to provide a powerful resource for in-depth football analysis, particularly for the FPL

 ## Data Updates and Availability